nccgroup/blackboxprotobuf/README.md

 This repository contains two applications for working with protocol buffers:

 - A jython burp extension in [burp/](https://github.com/nccgroup/blackboxprotobuf/tree/master/burp)
-- A python library that can be used in other appliations in [lib/](https://github.com/nccgroup/blackboxprotobuf/tree/master/lib)
+- A python library that can be used in other applications in [lib/](https://github.com/nccgroup/blackboxprotobuf/tree/master/lib)

 ## Future Tools